Prerequisites

 Know Your Customer (KYC)Optionally, you can choose to upload your customer’s KYC documents at the point of creation in the The For individual customers, the KYC documents required, depending on your country, are:

-The document array expects the object(s) in this format:For a full list of acceptable documents, please refer to the Customer API Reference.
+The document array expects the object(s) in this format:For a full list of acceptable documents, please refer to the Compliance Guide.

 | Parameter | Type | Description |